-How will both you and I know how my child is doing and how will you help me support my child’s learning?
+How will I know how my child is doing and how will you help me to support my child’s learning?

-• At Shakespeare Infant school we regularly measure children’s progress in learning against National expectations and age related expectations.
-We do this formally four times a year.
+• As a school we regularly measure children’s progress in learning against National Expectations and Age-Related Expectations.

-• Teachers continually assess children and note areas where they are improving and where further support is needed.
-As a school, we track children’s progress from entry in year R through to Year 2, using a variety of different methods including the Early Learning Goals, National Curriculum levels and Phonics, Reading and Spelling ages.
+• Teachers continually assess children and note areas where they are improving and where further support is needed and adjust their daily and weekly planning accordingly.
+As a school, we track children’s progress from entry in year R through to Year 2, using a variety of different methods including the Early Learning Goals, Age Related Expectations and Phonics, Reading and Spelling ages.

 • Children who are not making expected progress are discussed through termly review meetings with the Class teacher and Senior Leadership team.
 In this meeting a discussion takes place concerning why individual children are experiencing difficulty and what further support can be given to aid their progression.
 This will then be shared with all the relevant people and appropriate action is agreed.
 The expected outcomes of these children will be closely monitored.

-When an IEP is reviewed comments are made against each target to show what progress the child has made.
+• When the child’s Personal Plan is reviewed comments are made against each target to show what progress the child has made.
 If the child has not met the target, the reasons for this will be discussed, then the target may be adapted into smaller steps or a different approach may be implemented to ensure the child does make progress.

 What support is there for behaviour, avoiding exclusion and increasing attendance?

 • As a school we have a positive approach to managing children’s behaviour with a clear whole school behaviour policy based on reward and appropriate sanctions, that is followed by all staff and pupils.
 The children’s behaviour and manners at Shakespeare infant are as a result excellent.